Corni33/CarND_P4_AdvancedLaneLines/README.md

 To achieve this, the following steps were performed:

 * Camera calibration (distortion correction)
-* Perspective transformation to achiev a "birds-eye view" of the road
+* Perspective transformation to achieve a "birds-eye view" of the road
-* Lane pixel detection and polynomial fitting to find the lane boundary
+* Lane line pixel detection and polynomial fitting to find the lane boundary
-* Determining the curvature of the lane and vehicle position with respect to the lane center
+* Determining the curvature of the lane and the lateral vehicle position with respect to the lane center
-* Overlaying the detected lane markings onto the original camera image
+* Overlaying the detected lane onto the original camera image

 All of the code for completing the project is contained in [this jupyter notebook](https://github.com/Corni33/CarND_P4_AdvancedLaneLines/blob/master/advanced_lane_lines.ipynb).